I got to think Romney’s VP pick won’t be a white non-Hispanic guy.

 Interestingly, it feels more like parity to me this year.
-It’s not that ANYONE could win the Series – it won’t be the Royals or the Mets, e.g. The AL East will be very competitive, unless the BoSox don’t recover from their epic collapse.
-Will the Rangers represent the AL for a third year in a row?
+It’s not that ANYONE could win the Series – it won’t be the Royals or the Mets, e.g. The AL East will be very competitive unless the BoSox don’t recover from their epic collapse.
+Will the Rangers represent the AL for the third year in a row?
 Not feeling it; the Angels, with Pujols, should win the West.
 And the AL Central remains a mystery to me.

 In May 1980, when the semester was over, Tom nagged me to work at the store.

 Lisa from peripheral perceptions, who has very nice toes, writes: You may have already been asked and answered this one, but…How and why did you get into blogging?

 The HOW question I answered, among other places, here, specifically in the fifth paragraph; curse you, Fred Hembeck!
 The WHY I’m sure I’ve answered, but, to reiterate, it’s mostly because I was composing things to write in my head, I didn’t have a place to put them, and the subsequent noise in my brain got too loud; I blogged to stay (relatively) sane.
 Now it’s so I can “meet” people like you. *** Thomas McKinnon, with whom I worked at the comic book store FantaCo, said: Hey Roger

 Tell us the story of how you met Tom Skulan and started working at FantaCo.